Skip to content

 How hard is Kirriereoch Hill?

-Kirriereoch Hill is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 14km with 645m of ascent and takes most walkers 4-7 hours.
-Terrain: The Nieve is a narrow grassy spine with a steep drop on the east side.
+We grade Kirriereoch Hill at 4/5, which puts it in challenging territory.
+The usual route is around 14km with 645m of climbing; allow 4-7 hours.
+Underfoot: The Nieve is a narrow grassy spine with a steep drop on the east side.

 Where do I park for Kirriereoch Hill?